 Located just north of Panama and just south of Nicaragua, Costa Rica occupies one of nature’s most incredible pieces of real estate.
 Like the rest of Central America, Costa Rica is sandwiched between two continents and two oceans, attracting an amazing diversity of plants and animals from each ecosystem.

-But even within Central America, Costa Rica’s biodiversity is impressive.
+Even within Central America, Costa Rica’s biodiversity is impressive.
 Its Pacific Coast is the transition zone between the tropical dry forests of the north and the tropical rainforests of the south.
-Meanwhile a string of mountains runs through the center of the country, sheltering cool cloud forests and freezing páramos.
+A string of mountains runs through the center of the country, sheltering cool cloud forests and freezing páramos.

 This varied geography supports an astonishing range of flora and fauna.
 All told, Costa Rica is home to roughly 5% of the world’s biodiversity, including nearly 8% of the world’s bird species, 10% of the world’s butterfly species, 10% of the world’s bat species and 20% of the world’s hummingbird species.